Why does Russia want tactical nuclear weapons in Belarus?

 Lithuania, which borders Belarus, described Putin’s statement as “yet another attempt by two unpredictable dictatorial regimes to threaten their neighbors and the entire European continent,” calling them “desperate moves by Putin and Lukashenko to create another wave of tension and destabilization in Europe.”

+Belarus’ Foreign Ministry rejected Western criticism, casting the deployment as a response to “unprecedented” Western pressure and arguing that the move wouldn’t contradict the international agreements because Russia will retain control of them.

+The Russian Foreign Ministry pointed out that Washington and its allies had ignored Russia’s calls for the withdrawal of U.S. nuclear weapons from Europe.
+It reaffirmed Moscow’s right to take “the necessary additional steps to ensure security of Russia and its allies.”

-Aamer Madhani in Washington and Yuras Karmanau in Tallinn, Estonia contributed to this report.
+Aamer Madhani in Washington, Stephen McGrath in Bucharest, Romania, and Yuras Karmanau in Tallinn, Estonia, contributed.